FAQ

 How long will it take?

-The time required to complete each project will depend on three main factors: your deadline, my availability, and the scale of work required (e.g., intensive, light, or somewhere in between).
+The time required to complete each project depends on three main factors: the author’s deadline, the editor’s availability, and the scale of work required (e.g., intensive, light, or somewhere in between).
+This should be discussed and agreed upfront, along with some flexibility along the way.

 How much does it cost?